Susan Villiers (nurse)

 Susan Villiers (1863–1945) was an English nurse who specialised in caring for patients with infectious diseases in fever hospitals, also known as isolation hospitals.
 She was a leading figure in the drive for better nursing education and a better-organised nursing profession, especially for fever nurses.
-As well as being matron of various fever hospitals, she was on the council of the Fever Nurses Association from its beginning in 1908, and she played important roles in various other organisations working towards registration of qualified nurses, better training and other improvements for the profession.
+As well as being matron of various fever hospitals, she was on the council of the Fever Nurses Association from its beginning in 1908.
+She played important roles in various other organisations working towards registration of qualified nurses, better training and other improvements for the profession.

 Family and training

 Susan Alice Villiers, born on 6 September 1863 in Edmonton, Middlesex, was the daughter of Mary Ann (née Sharp) and John Fitzpatrick Villiers, a barrister, and had a private education.
 Her middle-class family with nine children was not wealthy, especially after her father died when she was eleven years old.
 In 1892 she began three years of training at St Bartholomew's Hospital (Barts), London, and worked there as a staff nurse for a year after she qualified, until March 1896.
-The matron at Barts was Isla Stewart who was known to believe that the best possible post-qualification training for matrons was working with the Metropolitan Asylums Board (MAB), which ran institutions catering for the sick poor of London, including isolation hospitals.
+The matron at Barts was Isla Stewart, who was known to believe that the best possible post-qualification training for matrons was working with the Metropolitan Asylums Board (MAB), which ran institutions catering for the sick poor of London, including isolation hospitals.
 This may have encouraged Villiers to embark on a career with a series of MAB fever hospitals.
 She was one of the first generation of nurses to have the opportunity to train under a matron who was fully trained herself.